jpca/pebble-jptris/README.md

 pebble-jptris
 =============

-This is Tetris clone for pebble smart watch.
+This is a simple Tetris clone for pebble smart watch.

 <img src="https://dl.dropboxusercontent.com/u/2910062/jptris-pebble-screenshot_2014-01-19_15-51-05.png"/>

-The code is a fork of an old Borland Turbo-C source code for MS-DOS that I wrote in 1994 :-)
+The source code is a fork of an old Borland Turbo-C source code for MS-DOS that I wrote in 1994 :-)

 Compilation
 -----------